 How it works

-The control plane issues a signed license with plan, workspace, instance allowance, expiration, grace, and key id.
+The control plane issues a signed license with plan, workspace, Runtime Slot allowance, expiration, grace, and key id.

-The install token activates one runtime instance and binds it to a workspace and plan allowance.
+The install token activates one runtime deployment and binds it to a workspace and slot allowance.

 The runtime validates the license locally and reports heartbeat metadata without sending call media.